List of The Hotel Inspector episodes: Hotel Inspector: Checking in, Checking Out (2017)

 A series consisting of four episodes returning to previous locations commenced on 8 September 2017.
 Noticeably within the episodes produced, normal 'The Hotel Inspector Returns' title cards were used, not the 'Checking In, Checking Out' title as used in programme listings.
 Viewing figures are from BARB and include Channel 5+1.
 There was a small hiatus within the series, with the last two episodes being shown at 3am and 4am on 17 December respectively.

 Series 14 (2018)

 The fourteenth series of The Hotel Inspector aired on 5 June 2018 at 9.00pm on Channel 5.

 Series 15 (2019)

 The fifteenth series of The Hotel Inspector began airing on 6 June 2019 at 9.00pm on Channel 5.
 The episode aired on 13 June was originally scheduled to be ‘The New Lawndes Arms, Milton Keynes’ and it is unknown whether this was rescheduled.

 Series 16 (2021)

 The sixteenth series of The Hotel Inspector began airing on 10 June 2021 at 9.00pm on Channel 5.

 Series 17 (2022)

 The seventh series of The Hotel Inspector began airing on 16 June 2022 at 9.00pm on Channel 5.

+Series 18 (2023)

+The eighteenth series of The Hotel Inspector began airing on 10 October 2023 at 9.00pm on Channel 5.

+Series 19 (2024)

+The nineteenth series of The Hotel Inspector began airing on 28 March 2024 at 9.00pm on Channel 5.

+Series 20 (2025)

+The twentieth series of The Hotel Inspector began airing on 17 July 2025 at 9.00pm on Channel 5.